collingeorge/Smart-NOA-Controller/README.md

 **Author:** Collin B. George
 **Affiliation:** Independent Clinical Researcher & Medical School Applicant (project not affiliated with any institution)
-**Status:** Research Prototype — Not for Clinical Use **This repository:** released publicly to support transparency, academic collaboration, and early peer feedback in the exploration of software-assisted perioperative safety frameworks.
+**Status:** Research Prototype — Not for Clinical Use

 ---